Round Rock Estate Planning Attorney

 Our Round Rock estate planning attorney can assist you with:

-• Wills.
+- Wills.
 Your last will and testament serves as the foundation of your estate plan.
 With this document, you can decide who will receive your assets, who will serve as your personal representative, and who will care for your minor children.
-Keep in mind this document becomes a matter of public record during the probate process.
+Keep in mind that this document becomes a matter of public record during the probate process.
 Your will must also be witnessed and signed in order to be enforceable.
-Our team can review your will and ensure it is appropriately validated.
+Our team can review your will and help ensure it is appropriately validated.

-• Trusts.
+- Trusts.
 A trust is an asset management vehicle that can be used to avoid probate and more efficiently facilitate the distribution of estate property.
 When you create a trust, you appoint a trustee to manage trust assets for the benefit of the trust’s beneficiaries.
 Unlike wills, trusts are private and offer more flexibility and customization.
 Trust assets are also not typically subject to probate.
-Several different types of trusts exist: Revocable trusts are modifiable and can function like wills, while irrevocable trusts are not modifiable and are generally used to achieve asset protection and limit the impact of estate taxes.
+Several different types of trusts exist: Revocable trusts are modifiable and can function like wills, while irrevocable trusts are not modifiable and are generally used to pursue asset protection and limit the impact of estate taxes.
 We can help you create trusts from the ground up and can also assist with trust administration.

-• Advance Directives.
+- Advance Directives.
 You will want a say in your medical care if you become hospitalized and incapacitated.
 In an advance directive, you can specify the types of treatment you want to receive or not receive.
-A medical power of attorney can use your advance directive to ensure your wishes are honored.
+A medical power of attorney can use your advance directive to help ensure your wishes are honored.

-• Powers of Attorney.
+- Powers of Attorney.
 By appointing a power of attorney, you give a trusted agent the authority to act on your behalf within a scope you define.
 You can also specify that your agent’s authority will only trigger when you become incapacitated.
 You may wish to appoint a financial power of attorney to manage your affairs and a medical power of attorney to advocate for you in healthcare settings.
 We can help you draft and execute authorization documents.

-• Probate.
+- Probate.
 When someone passes away, their estate must be settled through the probate process.
 A personal representative of the deceased will need to notify heirs and creditors, inventory the estate, file taxes, pay debts, resolve conflicts, and distribute assets to beneficiaries.
 Probate procedures can easily overwhelm an already-grieving loved one, but we are prepared to assist with all elements of estate administration.

-How Do I Make Sure My Minor Children are Taken Care of?
+How Do I Make Sure My Minor Children Are Taken Care of?

 There are many ways to ensure that your children are protected and taken care of.
 Here are several ways to take care of your kids with an estate plan.